sous-chefs/dhcp/UPGRADING.md

 ## 7.0.0

-Version 7.0.0 is a major rewrite of the cookbook to current standards, remodelling as a resource library cookbook and the addition of DHCPv6 support.
+Version 7.0.0 is a major rewrite of the cookbook to current standards, remodel as a resource library cookbook and the addition of DHCPv6 server support.

 ### Removed

 - All attributes
 - All recipes
-  - Enumeration of resources from data bags with this cookbook is not longer supported, you will have to write your own wrapper cookbook if you depend on this functionality.
+  - Enumeration of resources from data bags with this cookbook is no longer supported, you will have to write your own wrapper cookbook if you depend on this functionality.
 - Resource `dhcp_pool`
   - Pool verification is now provided by the `dhcp_subnet` resource